Coronavirus Job Retention Scheme, SSP Relief and Self-Employed Support

 - Businesses will have flexibility to bring furloughed employees back to work on a part-time basis or furlough them full-time

 - Employers can furlough employees for any amount of time and any work pattern

 - Businesses will need to cover National Insurance and employer pension contributions

 - Employees continue to maintain all their employment rights and accrue holiday pay as previously

-- You do not need to have previously claimed for an employee before the 30 October 2020 to claim for periods from 1 November 2020.
+- You do not need to have previously claimed for an employee before the 2 March 2021 to claim for periods from starting on or after 1 May 2021.

 Small and medium-sized businesses and employers can reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.

 - The refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of COVID-19.

 - Employers with fewer than 250 employees will be eligible – the size of an employer will be determined by the number of people they employed as at 28 February 2020.

 - Employers will be able to reclaim expenditure for any employee who has claimed SSP (according to the new eligibility criteria) as a result of COVID-19.